uclibs/change_manager/README.md

 Due to the way yaml works, any data type can be a change type, but the only data type that really makes sense in this context is a string - though don't let that stop you, I love repurposing code! - As long as you follow this format, your chagne types will be valid:

-Also, since the application only depends on the change types being stored in a dictionary of dictionaries, you don't necessarily need to use yaml as the backend storage of the change types.
-As long as you can serve them in the proper format, the application doesn't care.

 ```
 change_type_name: # should be what you're calling your change type, ex. added_as_admin or removed_as_admin
  print: change_type_name # prints the name as a string